 Alaska’s largest city, Anchorage is on the southcentral gulf coast,located on the shores of Cook Inlet.
 Anchorage is also Mile 0 of the Glenn Highway and Mile 127 (the end) of the Seward Highway.

 Started in 1915 as construction camp and headquarters for the railroad, Anchorage was originally the anchorage for the gold rush community of Knik (across Knik Arm to the north).
 The tent town of 2,000 grew and started building permanent structures on the bluff.
 Anchorage was incorporated in 1920.
-2015 is the 100th anniversary of the city of Anchorage and many events and festivals throughout the year, will commemorate this anniversary.

-Anchorage has grown in spurts brought on by railroad construction, colonization of the Matanuska Valley in the 1930s, construction of military bases in 1940, discovery of oil in Cook Inlet in the late 1950s and oil development on the North Slope starting in the late 1960s.
+Anchorage has grown in spurts brought on by the colonization of the Matanuska Valley in the 1930s, construction of military bases in 1940, discovery of oil in Cook Inlet in the late 1950s and oil development on the North Slope starting in the late 1960s.
 In the 1970s and 1980s, Anchorage experienced a population and construction boom and most of the tallest buildings date from this time.

 Maps: Click on maps below for detailed PDFs.